salonirk11/checker/Readme.md

 * inc : C++ header files go here
 * src : C++ source files go here
 * tests : tests to check the working of app are stored here

+### Word list

+The source for word list for building the dictionary was taken from [SCOWL(And Friends) Database](http://wordlist.aspell.net/).
+It contains a compilation of words of English language in American, British Australian and Canadian dialects.